 The program operates annually, from May 1 to September 30, in the lower Columbia River (mouth to Priest Rapids Dam) and the Snake River (mouth to Hells Canyon Dam).

-Northern pikeminnow eat millions of salmon and steelhead juveniles each year in the Columbia and Snake River systems.
-The goal of the program is not to eliminate northern pikeminnow, but rather to reduce the average size and curtail the number of larger, older fish.
+Northern Pikeminnow eat millions of salmon and steelhead juveniles each year in the Columbia and Snake River systems.
+The goal of the program is not to eliminate Northern Pikeminnow, but rather to reduce the average size and curtail the number of larger, older fish.
 Reducing the number of these predators can greatly help the salmon and steelhead juveniles making it out to sea.